SalesforceCommerceCloud/commerce-sdk/packages/generator/README.md

         throw new Error(`Error fetching allowed currencies: ${error}`);
     });
 ```
-To use an IDE, the autocomplete feature lets you view the available methods and variables defined in that client class.
+When using an IDE such as VSCode, the autocomplete feature lets you view the available method and class definitions, including parameters.
 ​
 ![Autocomplete](../../images/Autocomplete.jpg?raw=true "Autocomplete")
 ​